 Content is key to keeping your subscriber list engaged, learning the benefits of your product and moving through your sales funnel.

-You need to be providing content that helps the subscriber understand how your product can help them overcome a problem, make life easier or learn something new.
+You need to provide content that shows how your product can help, make life easier or learn something new.

 Cindy Jones, Ph.D., owner of Colorado Aromatics:

-“At Colorado Aromatics we still send out e-newsletters.
+“At Colorado Aromatics we still send out e commerce newsletters.

-I feel that this is an important part of our marketing approach mainly because these are people who voluntarily signed up and so we know that they are interested.
+I feel that this is an important part of our marketing strategy mainly because these people signed up voluntarily and so we know that they are interested.

-This is followed by events that we are carrying on in the store or elsewhere, links to blogs I’ve posted recently, a few tips about skin care and wellness and new product information.
+This is followed by events that we are carrying on, links to new articles, a few tips about skin care and wellness and new product information.

 We have a pretty good open rate for our newsletter and I love using it to keep in touch with my customers.”